nmoore14/dev_projects/README.md

 ---
 ## Git Workflow
 - After cloning the main folder (dev_projects), branch to work on it.
-- All merges must be approved by one or more members of the team.
+- All merges must be approved by two or more members of the team.
 ---
 ## Group Notes
 (Add any notes here)